 Stained glass mosaic eco friendly experience in the Kent Downs AONB

-Come for a stained glass mosaic eco friendly experience in our glass studio, nestled in the Kent Downs AONB.
-It’s a beautiful and eco friendly craft and the course will be Covid secure.
+Come for a stained glass mosaic eco friendly experience in our glass studio.
+We’re nestled in the Kent Downs AONB.
+Stained glass mosaic (also called glass applique) is a beautiful and eco friendly craft and the course will be Covid secure.

-Stained glass mosaic is a great way to make environmental art from glass offcuts.
-It makes the perfect creative staycation too, in the beautiful village of Chilham, near Canterbury, Kent.
+Stained glass mosaic is a great way to make art from glass offcuts.
+It makes something beautiful out of what would otherwise go into landfill!
+It also makes a perfect creative staycation too, in the beautiful village of Chilham, near Canterbury, Kent.

 What does it cost?

-Your day’s stained glass mosaic eco friendly experience including all materials, lunch and refreshments.
-Better still, we’ve held our 2020 price of just £90 per person.
+Your day’s stained glass mosaic eco friendly experience including all materials, lunch and refreshments & still costs just £90 per person.
 There are no single supplements either.